nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.any

-  This function checks if the nRF24L01 has received any data at all, and then reports the next available payload's length (in bytes) -- if there is any.
+  -- if there is any.

   :returns:
       - `int` of the size (in bytes) of an available RX payload (if any).